telavivmakers/geek_code/README.md

 R+	=	Friends come over to visit every once in a while to talk about Geek things.
 There is a place for them to sit.
 R	=	Living with one or more registered Geeks.
 R-	=	Living with one or more people who know nothing about being a Geek and refuse to watch geeky shows on TV.
-R--	=	Married, (persons living romantically with someone might as well label themselves h--, you're as good as there already.)
+R--	=	Married (or living romantically with someone.)
 R---	=	Married with children – Al Bundy can sympathize

 R!
 I am stuck living with my parents!